open-distribution/open-distribution/ushahidi_pltaform/readme.md

 > Ushahidi, which translates to “testimony” in Swahili, was developed to map reports of violence in Kenya after the post-election violence in 2008.
 Since then, thousands have used our crowdsourcing tools to raise their voice.
 We’re a technology leader in Africa, headquartered in Nairobi, with a global team.
 We are a social enterprise that provides software and services to numerous sectors and civil society to help improve the bottom up flow of information.

-# Open distribution ushahidi platform deployment
+# Open distribution on Ushahidi platform

+Deployment notes

 A version of Ushahidi specific to UK Covid response has been deployed using the hosted option on free tier.
 This is running as https://frontlinehelp.ushahidi.io/.

 ## Configuration of the plaftform todate (please update this if changes are made)